 If you experience any technical problems submitting your work to Turnitin, please email Katherine Gallagher (firstname.lastname@example.org).

 Anonymous marking is the University system whereby the work you submit for any assessment is marked without the marker knowing your identity.

-You should therefore ensure that you only put your registration number (as shown on your UCard) and not your name on the coursework itself.
-If you are submitting via electronic submission, you may be required
+For essays, dissertations and other major assignments, you should ensure that you only put your registration number (as shown on your UCard) on the coursework itself and in the filename and submission name.